 Parking

 Permit parking is popular in West Hollywood.
 Also, West Hollywood has an infamous Parking Enforcement Division.
-The city receives a higher share of its budget from parking tickets more than any other city in California.
+The city receives a higher share of its budget from parking tickets than any other city in California.

 This means travelers should consider options such as parking garages.
-There are three, main parking garages in West Hollywood.
+There are three main parking garages in West Hollywood.
 There are parking garages next to the Pacific Design Center, West Hollywood Library, and King's Road & Santa Monica Blvd.
 The King's Road garage allows one hour of free parking.

 Bars